richafnu/Viva/Viva/glint/setup/templates-intro.md

 Unless a theme or topic is predominantly experienced through a referent, Viva Glint recommends using items that focus on the experience itself.
 This practice allows for the fact that most experiences can have multiple influences.
 It's important to include items without referents because:
 - It gives Viva Glint the ability to compare how the customer scored on the item to our external benchmarks.
 - It ensures the item is relevant to employees across the customer organization.
-This is important when using the comparison scores to the Overall Company.
+This relevancy is important when using the comparison scores to the Overall Company.
 Comparisons to benchmarks or company norms are essential to interpreting results.
 They're an important indicator in determining whether your scores are strong or need improvement.
 - Narrative Intelligence (NLP) is built into the platform to pull meaning from comment data.
 This ability connects the dots between what employees think about broader topics and how they feel about them.

 ## More information